dnigh/ScoobyRom/ScoobyRom/README.md

 *	Navigation Bar

-	*	Visualises ROM content using different colours: table 2D/3D records, X- and Y-axes, values.
+	*	Visualises ROM content using different colours: table records, axes and values.
+	*	Slim horizontal bars (dark yellow) on top of the content-rectangle indicate **checksummed regions**.
-	*	Currently zoom in/out only works by holding (left) mouse button #1 depressed and pressing key (`+`), (`-`) or (`0`).
+	*	Currently **zoom** in/out/reset works by placing mouse pointer somewhere over NavBar area, holding (left) mouse button #1 depressed and pressing key (`+`), (`-`) or (`0`), respectively.
-	*	Tooltip shows ROM position at mouse pointer.
+	*	Tooltip shows ROM position (hex, byte size, decimal) as well as content type at mouse pointer.
+You should use this to find out the mapping between colour and content.
+	*	Since ScoobyRom deals with tables mostly, unlike *IDA* for example, it does not scan for other content types like code, empty space, misc data etc.
-	*	Vertical markers (red) show currently viewed table record and axes locations, updated at visualise-action.
+	*	Vertical markers (red) show currently viewed table record and corresponding locations of axes and values.
+These markers only update using visualise-action.
 	*	Special markers (left + right) and coloured region (grey) appear when *tableSearch* is specified.
 Makes it easy to verify or improve table search range.